 Livestock producers, ranchers, and farmers all know the importance of designing feed programs that meet the nutritional needs of their animals.
 They are extremely adept at taking into account the variances in nutritional requirements needed to maintain a healthy animal, as well as evaluating how they’re raising their herds, where they’re raising them and any potential issues with the feed that’s available on the market.

 The Bottom Line: All of these animals can eat corn and soy, it’s best to ration it into a balanced feed plan.

-Do the effects of them eating corn and soy cause a histamine reaction with people that soy and corn allergies?
+Do the effects of eating animals who at corn and soy cause a histamine reaction in people that have soy and corn allergies?

-I can’t find one single, credible study that says it does.
+I can’t find one single, credible study that proves it does.

 Misconception #4: Pasture Raised, Grass-Fed is Better Than Grain Fed

 In terms of 100% grass-fed meat tasting better than grass and grain-fed, it comes down to a matter of your taste preferences.
 Some people prefer the taste of 100% grass-fed meats (they’re milder in flavor) and others like the taste of grain and grass-fed meat (they’re more savory and rich as they have more fat).